Border Terriers are bright, perky, active dogs. Standing about 12" at the

 registered with the CKC.
 The following year, the sire of that first litter,

-became Canada's first Champion: Ch Maxton Medallion (Imp).
+became Canada's first Border Terrier Champion: Ch Maxton Medallion (Imp).
 Ten years later,

 there were only nine Champion Border Terriers in Canada, and only a couple of